redBorder/cookbook-minio/README.md

-# example Cookbook
+# cookbook-minio

-cookbook to install and configure redborder example cookbook
+Chef cookbook to install and configure minio in redborder

 ### Platforms